aishwariya96/Cryptocurrency_Data_Engineering/README.md

-# Cryptocurrency_Data_Engineering
+# Cryptocurrency - Data Engineering 2 Project
-Pulling data with CoinCap API and using Kafka for data streaming
+Pulling data with CoinCap API and using Kafka for data streaming, storing it to MongoDB and leveraging MongdoDB Atlas for visualisations